Shilo-Michal-1/Interview_Task/README.md

 **Task_2**
 The program validates the JSON file
 (His file path is defined in the program)
-The user receives the test result as input.
+And the user receives the test result as input.

 The task was done by: